Wentz-led Eagles trounce Broncos

-PHILADELPHIA -- Carson Wentz threw four touchdown passes, Jay Ajayi rushed for a 46-yard score in his debut and the Philadelphia Eagles won their seventh consecutive game by routing the Denver Broncos 51-23 Sunday at Lincoln Financial Field.
+Wentz threw four touchdown passes, Jay Ajayi rushed for a 46-yard score in his debut and the Eagles won their seventh consecutive game by routing the Denver Broncos 51-23 Sunday at Lincoln Financial Field.

 The Eagles improved to 8-1, the best mark in the National Football League.